Can Volatility Be Over 100?

 When volatility is calculated over longer periods, the extremes get more smoothed – in the same way as the period length setting works with moving averages and other technical indicators.
 In case of S&P500 63-day historical volatility you can see that the peak in 2008 was actually higher than that in 1987 (because the “crash” in 2008 took several weeks, while the 1987 volatility was more concentrated).

-Historical volatility in all the charts was calculated using the classical method (standard deviation of logarithmic returns) in the Historical Volatility Calculator and Yahoo Finance historical market data.
+Historical volatility in all the charts was calculated using the classical method (standard deviation of logarithmic returns) in the Historical Volatility Calculator.